Head First (Badfinger album): History

 Unaware of the lawsuit at the time, the group had nevertheless argued amongst themselves regarding Polley's honesty and his handling of their money, factors which had contributed to Molland's departure.
 These sentiments came to the surface in the lyrics for at least two Head First tracks, "Rock and Roll Contract" and "Hey, Mr. Manager", which are indictments of Polley by bassist Tom Evans.

 Badfinger became aware of the lawsuit in early 1975, simultaneous to a discontinuation of the group's salary checks from Polley.
 As financial turmoil mounted for the band members and its future became more uncertain, group leader Pete Ham committed suicide on 24 April 1975, only four months after the album was completed.
 Because of continuing financial difficulties related to Polley, which led Apple Records to also suspend the group's royalty payments and pull the group's albums from distribution, Evans later took his own life on 19 November 1983.

 It appeared for many years that Head First would never be released, as the litigation between WB and Stan Polley remained unresolved, the master tapes had been misplaced, and the audio quality of known copies was so poor as to be unusable.
 However, four remixed songs from January 1975 for Head First — "Lay Me Down", "Passed Fast", "Keep Believing", and "Moonshine" — turned up on the original Rhino Records CD Best of Badfinger Vol. 2 (featuring Badfinger songs recorded for WB and Elektra after the band's departure from Apple Records), which was released in 1990.
 These songs were eventually removed from the digital version after the unresolved litigation was brought to Rhino's attention.

 Head First was finally released on CD in 2000 on Snapper Records, using the rough mix of the recordings that was prepared by Phil McDonald at the end of the recording sessions in December 1974, which was rediscovered in the late 1990s.
 This was the last Badfinger studio album to include Pete Ham and Mike Gibbins, and the only one to feature Bob Jackson as a group member.

-In 2024, after years of inquiries, the original multi-track masters were found by WB (after having been digitized), so Jackson (the sole surviving member of this lineup), with musician Andy Nixon, remixed the entire album from scratch for a brand-new release just in time for the 50th anniversary of the album's recording sessions in December 1974.
+In 2024, after years of inquiries, the original multi-track masters were found by WB and digitised.
+Jackson (the sole surviving member of this lineup), with musician Andy Nixon, reconstructed the entire album from scratch for a brand-new release just in time for the 50th anniversary of the album's recording sessions in December 1974.
 The new remixes were released in December 2024 by Y&T Music on both vinyl and CD, with booklets including song lyrics and original memorabilia related to the album’s recording sessions.
 In July 2025 the album was released digitally on the Badfinger Spotify account.